python/cpython/Doc/library/asyncio-tutorial/index.rst

 Asyncio Tutorial
 ================

-Programming with ``async def`` functions is different to normal Python functions; enough so that it is useful to explain a bit more about what ``asyncio`` is for, and how to use it in typical programs.
+Programming with ``async def`` functions is differs from normal Python functions; enough so that it is useful to explain a bit more about what ``asyncio`` is for, and how to use it in typical programs.